Frequently asked questions

 Most of our trailing plant range, including String of Hearts and Peperomia Rotundifolia have little leaves and they are quite delicate.
 Don’t worry, as they have lots of tiny leaves and are fairly fast-growing.
 More leaves will come through soon.

 You can easily add a gift message to the gift box message section on ordering and we will hand-write your message on our Little Botanical postcards.
 They’re perfect for sending a living gift to someone.

 No problem, please send us a photo along with your order number and we will send out a replacement pot for you.
-This very occasionally happens during delivery.
+This very occasionally happens during delivery, please notify us within 72 hours of the delivery.
 There is no need to return the pot!

 Sometimes consignments get split up so please allow another day and if the remainder of your order still hasn’t arrived, then email us at [email protected] with your order number and we can look into this for you.
 Don’t worry, we will make sure you get all of your order.

-We’re so sorry about this!
-Please send us a photo along with your order number and we will send out a replacement for you.
+We’re so sorry about this.
+Please send us a photo along with your order number and we will rectify this ASAP for you.
 There is no need to return the wrong order.